selin-k/functional-programming/Week1/Definitons&Functions.md

 # Definitions & Functions
 **How do we write programs in Haskell?**
-Haskell is a standardizes language, most recent one is 2010.
+Haskell is a standardized language, most recent one is 2010.
 GHC is a popular implementation of it.
 It uses many extensions on top of Haskell 2010.

 **Compiling**